doctordns/PowerShellCookbook/Status.md

-# This file describes changes of this repository.
+# This file describes changes of this repository

 ## Date 20.7.2018

 Added IIS Recipes (Ch 10)
 Updated PKI installation